This guide will answer questions about Google Business Profile, and provide answers to many common questions people have about utilizing the platform.

 Try to keep your short name as short as possible to make it as easy as possible to share with customers.

-How to Add Questions & Answers in Google My Business
+How to Add Questions & Answers in Google Business Profile

 These display as part of your business listing on the knowledge panel.